 The rise in health apps and digital health solutions means even more data is channeled towards healthcare providers.
 Big data gives medical and surgical practices insights into patient’s health and behavior patterns, allowing them to deliver better treatment.

 But the flood of data is only useful when it’s mined for actionable information.
 AI and machine learning are vital tools needed to analyze and interpret it.
 Healthcare organizations need to learn how to interpret the data and set processes in place to implement learnings.

 2. Patient satisfaction is moving into prime focus

-The healthcare infrastructure has lagged behind every other industry in terms of customer satisfaction for far too long.
-2019 is the year that it’s all going to change.
+The healthcare infrastructure has lagged behind every other industry in terms of patient satisfaction for far too long.
+Twenty nineteen is the year that it’s all going to change.
 Pressure from disruptors like Amazon and Walmart are driving healthcare providers to give more attention to patient satisfaction metrics.

 3. Relevant data pushes out big data

-4. Drop in Obamacare signups could leave surgical practices treating patients who lack coverage
+4. Drop in Obamacare signups could leave surgical practices with patients who lack coverage

 5. Small practices continue to be swallowed by hospitals